felipap/tracker/monitor/README.md

 # Monitor

-A lightweight macOS menu bar application that periodically captures screenshots and uploads them to a monitoring API.
+A lightweight macOS menu bar application that periodically captures screenshots and uploads them to the server.

 ## Features